Nuclear close calls: 1979: U.S. false alarm from computer training scenario

-1980: US false alarm from Soviet missile exercise
+1980: U.S. false alarm from Soviet missile exercise

 A Soviet submarine near the Kuril Islands launched four missiles as part of a training exercise.
 American early warning sensors determined one of the four to be aimed towards the United States.
 In response, the United States convened officials for a threat assessment conference, at which point it was determined to not be a threat and the situation was resolved.

-1980: Explosion at US missile silo
+1980: Explosion at U.S. missile silo

 An explosion in Arkansas ripped the doors off a silo and launched part of a nuclear missile out of the structure.
 The warhead landed 30m away, but safety features prevented either a detonation or release of radioactive material.
 The incident caused one death and 21 injuries, and sparked a congressional inquiry.

 1983: Soviet false alarm from weather (likely)

-Several weeks after the downing of Korean Air Lines Flight 007 over Soviet airspace, a satellite early-warning system near Moscow reported the launch of one American Minuteman ICBM.
+Several weeks after the downing of Korean Air Lines Flight 007 over Soviet airspace, a satellite early warning system near Moscow reported the launch of one American Minuteman ICBM.
 Soon after, it reported that five missiles had been launched.
 Convinced that a real American offensive would involve many more missiles, Lieutenant Colonel Stanislav Petrov of the Air Defense Forces refused to acknowledge the threat as legitimate and continued to convince his superiors that it was a false alarm until this could be confirmed by ground radar.

-1991: Tornado at US strategic bomber airbase
+1991: Tornado at U.S. strategic bomber airbase

 On April 26, 1991, a large tornado touched down southwest of the city of Wichita, Kansas, heading towards the city of Andover.
 As the tornado approached Andover, it struck the McConnell Air Force Base, where it narrowly missed ten lined up Rockwell B-1 Lancers, two of them armed with nuclear warheads.

 1995: Russian false alarm from Norwegian research rocket

 Russian President Boris Yeltsin became the first world leader to activate the Russian nuclear briefcase after Russian radar systems detected the launch of what was later determined to be a Norwegian Black Brant XII research rocket being used to study the northern lights.
 Russian ballistic missile submarines were put on alert in preparation for a possible retaliatory strike.
 When it became clear the rocket did not pose a threat to Russia and was not part of a larger attack, the alarm was cancelled.
-Russia was in fact one of a number of countries earlier informed of the launch; however, the information had not reached the Russian radar operators.
+Russia was, in fact, one of a number of countries earlier informed of the launch; however, the information had not reached the Russian radar operators.